 Addenda to Multi-Tier RFPs

-If a multi-tier process is used to evaluate proposals, the City may issue addenda applicable to any tier of the process at least 5 days before starting that tier of the process. /f the City does issue such addenda, amended or supplemental proposals may be submitted before the next tier of the process is started.
+If a multi-tier process is used to evaluate proposals, the City may issue addenda applicable to any tier of the process at least 5 days before starting that tier of the process.
+If the City does issue such addenda, amended or supplemental proposals may be submitted before the next tier of the process is started.

 30.070 PRE-OPENING MODIFICATION OR WITHDRAWAL OF BIDS OR PROPOSALS